ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 Looks hectic.

+[Partial Autocorrelation Function (PACF) | Wiki](https://en.wikipedia.org/wiki/Partial_autocorrelation_function) in a time series analysis gives the partial correlation of a stationary time series with its own lagged values, regressed the values of the time series at all shorter lags.
+Apparently, the contrast is that autocorrelation does not control other lags.
+It's purpose is more aimed at identifying the extent of the lag in an autoregressive (AR) model.

+#### ACF vs. PACF

+For the plot, you would have the _lag_ on the x-axis.
+So, at $x=1$, that is a delay of one.
+And the y-axis is $r$.
+That means you plot nearly a histogram, or bar chart, of correlation to lag.
+That is autocorrelation.

+Partial autocorrelation somehow doesn't consider steps between lag.

+Let's try to understand with an example.
+Suppose you have a bag of coloured blocks and you are drawing one block out at a time.
++ _Autocorrelation_ would be a measure of how similar the colour of the next block would is to the colour of the previous block.
+That is, if you draw a red block, then a blue block, then red again, the autocorrelation would be high.
+This is because the colour of the next block was similar to the colour to the previous.
++ Partial autocorrelation would be the measure of how similar the colour of the next block is to the colour of the previous block, _after taking into account_ the colour of the current block.
+So, in the same situation of drawing red, blue, red, the partial autocorrelation would be low because the colour of the next block (red), was not similar to the colour of the previous block (blue), after taking into account of the colour of the current block (red).

++ Autocorrelation
+	+ measures the overall relationship between the values of a time series
+	+ uses all values in the time series
++ Partial Autocorrelation
+	+ measures relationship between the values of a time series, after taking into account the values of the previous time series.
+	+ uses only the current and previous values in the time series.

+To get a high partial autocorrelation, you need a sequence of draws where the colours are highly correlated, even after taking into account the colour of the previous blocks.
+Consider drawing a pattern of blocks like: red, blue, red, red, blue, red, red, blue,...

+The partial autocorrelation would he high because each marble colour is strongly correlated with the pervious marble colour, even after taking into account the colour of the current marble.

+Partial autocorrelation is more for like seasonal things.
+Partial autocorrelation is rarely high when autocorrelation is low.
+That really only happens in situations where data is highly seasonal.
+The autocorrelation would be low because the data is not correlated with itself at different lags.
+But the partial autocorrelation could be high because the values of the time series are correlated with themselves at different lags, after taking into account seasonal pattern.

+Autocorrelation is simply the correlation between time series and itself at different lags.
+Partial autocorrelation is much more involved, as it is the correlation between a time series and itself at a given lag, after taking into account the correlations between the time series and itself at all shorter lags.
+One calculation for partial autocorrelation is to use **Yule-Walker equations**.
+Another way to calculate is to use autoregressive (AR) models, which were discussed above.

+Calculate the AR model for a time series.
+Then calculate the partial autocorrelation coefficients for the time series with:

+$$
+\phi_k= \phi_{k-1} + a_k \cdot \phi_{k-1}
+$$

+Where:
++ $\phi_k$ is the partial autocorrelation coefficient at lag $k$
++ $\phi_{k-1} is partial autocorrelation coefficient at lag $k-1$
++ $a_k$ is the $k$-th coefficient of AR model

+This process is recursive, meaning you start with lag 1 and calculate partial autocorrelation coefficients at subsequent lags using the above formula.

+Other statistical methods for calculating Partial Autocorrelation are:
++ Durbin-Watson test
++ Box-Jenkins Methodology
 ### Autoregressive Integrated Moving Average (ARIMA) Model

+Something also important is **Stationary** data, meaning that neither the mean nor variance changes overtime in the data.
+If this occurs, then correlation analysis is apparently not possible, or at least not as easy.
+That is when you resort to methods such as the difference of mean between intervals.
+So, the rate of change might be constant.

+Two stochastic processes are strongly **stationary** if their joint probability distribution does not change over time.
+This means that their mean and variance also does not change significantly.

 ARIMA models mix both the AR and MA models with integrated parameters in one model to obtain a better understanding of time-series data.
 An **integrated parameter** is the degree of differencing which is performed on the dataset to transform it into a stationary time-series.

+Enter **ARIMA** = Autoregressive Integrated Moving Average model.
++ Auto Regressive (AR) Component: models relationship between a data point and its previous values = $y_t=\beta_0+\beta_1y_{t-1}+ \beta_2y_{t-2}+\cdots$
+	+ Apparently achieved with autocorrelation - better double check.
+	+ You see it is a linear function with delayed points of itself.
++ Moving Average (MA) Component: models relationship between data points and linear combination of past forecast errors = $y_t=\alpha_1\varepsilon_{t-1} + \alpha_2\varepsilon_{t-2}+\cdots$.
+	+ This is like contribution from error at lags.
++ Integrated (I) Component: involves differencing the time series data to make it stationary.
+A stationary time series has a constant mean and variance over time, which simplifies modelling.

 The notation is $ARMIA(p,\ d,\ q)$, where we have:
 + $p=$ number of AR terms